Prairie-Masker: Prairie

 A similar system called Agouti was fitted to Royal Navy frigates and such vessels as INS Nilgiri.

 Submarines

 In submarine use the large volume of air needed to operate the system needs to come from the surface, and therefore Prairie-Masker can only be used when the diesel submarine is snorkeling.
 This is not a serious limitation since the major noise source that needs quieting are the diesel engines, which are used only when snorkeling.
-When used by an antisubmarine warship, it is so effective in hiding its acoustic signature that often they are requested not to use the system when exercising with submarines.
-This is because of the possibility of a collision with the submarine which might come at or near the surface in close proximity to the warship without hearing it.